mark-vong/disaster-recovery/LabGuide300.md

 ![](./screenshots/300screenshots/1_9.png)

-## Step 2: Creating a Data Guard association
+## Part 2: Creating a Data Guard association

 Now that our database is provisioned and available, let's click on the database system name.